 What are common tree issues?

-Tree trimming and tree pruning both benefit a tree's health, but achieve two different goals.
-Trimming reduces overgrown branches to help light and moisture absorption.
-Pruning removes excess or unhealthy branches to stimulate growth.
-Both services happen at different times of the year and help improve your landscape.
+Tree trimming and tree pruning both benefit a tree's health, but accomplish two different goals.
+Trimming helps reduce overgrown branches and can improve light and moisture absorption.
+With tree pruning, excess or unhealthy branches are removed to stimulate growth.
+Both services are done at different times of the year and help improve your landscape.

 What are some signs that a tree is dangerous?

-There are a number of signs that a tree may be dangerous.
-Common indicators include visible cracking in the trunk or between branches.
-These cracks could pose an immediate danger if they're on heavy branches or especially deep in the trunk.
-Additional signs, such as missing bark, fungus or mold growth, rot, or dead branches, could indicate disease.
+There are a number of indicators that a tree might be dangerous.
+Common indicators include visible cracking between branches or throughout the trunk.
+These cracks can signal an immediate danger if they're on heavy branches or especially deep in the trunk.
+Additional signs, such as rot, dead branches, missing bark, or fungus or mold growth, could be indicators of disease.
 Have a tree evaluated immediately if you notice raised dirt surrounding the base or if it begins leaning.

 Do I need to hire a professional for tree removal?

 Yes.
-Professional help will ensure your safety and protect your property.
-The typical DIYer doesn't have experience using the dangerous equipment and climbing to the unsafe heights needed for tree removal.
-This could lead to injury or property damage, or falling trees or branches hitting power lines, cars, homes, or a bystander.
+Hiring a professional helps protect you and your property.
+Most homeowners don't have much experience using the dangerous equipment and climbing to the unsafe heights needed for tree removal.
+This could lead to property damage or injury, or falling trees or branches hitting homes, power lines, cars, or a bystander.
 For this reason, we strongly recommend hiring a professional.

-Is it safe to leave a downed tree sitting on my lawn?
+Is it okay to leave a downed tree on my lawn?

-No. You should remove downed trees to avoid safety hazards or property damage.
-Downed trees take up space from living vegetation, and can attract pests.
-If the downed tree is away from your house, surrounding houses, and power lines, call a tree removal company for assistance.
-If the downed tree poses an immediate safety risk, you'll need emergency tree removal.
+No, you should remove downed trees to avoid creating safety hazards or property damage.
+Downed trees can attract pests and damage large sections of your lawn.
+If the downed tree is a safe distance from your house, surrounding houses, and power lines, contact a tree removal company for assistance.
+If there's an immediate safety risk, you'll need emergency tree removal.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviewsteam@thisoldhousereviews.com.